HHStarling/CleaningDataCourseProject/CodeBook.md

   names(dataGrouped) <- dataNames2

   #write to table for output - use pipe | delimeter so as to avoid any confusion
+  #first row of the data set is the header row
   write.table(dataGrouped, row.names=FALSE, file="./data/Variable_Average_By_User.txt", sep="|")

 ```

 ###Outline of data cleaning steps